 The Send and Archive feature allows you to both send an email reply and archive it at the same time.
 It’s killing two birds with one stone since typically you would send a reply email and then archive it with another button click.
 It may sound trivial, but trust me, every second saved adds up!

 To enable “Send and Archive” in Gmail, click the gear icon just below your picture in the top right of your screen.
 From the dropdown, select “Settings.”
-Scroll down until you see the “Send and Archive” section and choose the “Show ‘Send & Archive’ button in reply” button.
+Once you’re on the Settings page (the “General” tab should be selected at the top), scroll down until you see the “Send and Archive” section and choose the “Show ‘Send & Archive’ button in reply” button.
 Save your changes.

 Now, whenever you are sending a reply email, the “Send” button will look like the image below.
 You’ll see you still have the option to simply “Send” but if you no longer need the email, send it and archive it in one fell swoop.